lezneklihp/dsend_project_4/README.md

 ![Example_tree](/images/example_streettree.jpeg)

+The tree as such looks healthy.
+But those wires cutting through the tree crown..
 If you did the short self-experiment with others as well, you will have noticed people can have different judgements for the same tree.

 ## Project summary<a name="Summary"></a>
 TODO